Search Jean Hailes

 • you’re planning to get pregnant

-• your symptoms stop you from doing things you normally do.
+• symptoms stop you from doing things you normally do.

 If fibroids don’t affect your daily life, you can choose to leave them untreated.